AnthonyGillan/timing_manipulation/README.md

 audio files created from spatially filtered signals are named -> 'sentence_num_recov.wav'

 ## Analysis and manipulation with create_sentence_analysis.py
 This program acts on one sentence.
-It may be used to perform various spectro-temporal analyses on a sentence put together as specified in .txt files in the **sentences_longer folder** (or **sentences_shorter** if the directory is changed).
+It may be used to perform various spectro-temporal analyses on a sentence put together as specified in .txt files in the **sentences_longer folder** (or **sentences_shorter** if the directory is changed and the audio files directory is changed to **words_audio_polly**).

 ## Spatial filtering in create_sentence_analysis.py
 2D FFT operations and spatial filtering operations are implemented between this line:<br />